catpea/catpea-project/database/furkies-purrkies/poem-1269/index.md

 You have videos of interesting happenings in the microbial world, and later go on to learn programming to encode strings of text in DNA and such.

-In a fake biology class, your teacher will force you to memeorize, that mitochondria is the powerhouse of he cell.
+In a fake biology class, your teacher will force you to memorize, that mitochondria is the powerhouse of he cell.

 And it will take you couple of decades to realize,